Working Lives: The NURTW Agents aka Agberos of Lagos

 For how long have you been doing this job?

-How much do you make from collecting money from bus conductors in a day?
+How much do you make in a day from selling the tickets?

 What’s your best day like?